NethServer/docs/administrator-manual/en/firewall.rst

 * The destination port, which can be different from the origin port
 * The address of the internal host to which the traffic should be redirected

-.. _ui-port-forward-syntax:

 Syntax
 ------

+.. container:: ui-portforward-syntax

-* Source port: can be a single port, a comma separated list of ports, or a port range.
+    * **Source port**: can be a single port, a comma separated list of ports, or a port range.
-  Port range must be in the form `start:end`.
-Example: `30:50`.
+      Port range must be in the form ``start:end``.
+Example: ``30:50``.
-* Destination port: can be empty or a single port.
+    * **Destination port**: can be empty or a single port.
 If empty, the destination port will be equal to source port.

 Example
 -------